The TYDE TeamMeet the people behind the project

 Dr. Tim Stainton

-Tim Stainton is professor and Director of the Centre for Inclusion and Citizenship in the School of Social Work at UBC.
-He has workd extensively on issues of disability over the past 35 years with a primary focus on policy and practice.
+Tim Stainton is professor and Director of the Canadian Institute for Inclusion and Citizenship in the School of Social Work at UBC.
+He has worked extensively on issues of disability over the past 35 years with a primary focus on policy and practice.

 Dr. Robert Williamson